Table of Contents

 • May not cover all required threats: while it provides a comprehensive approach, there may be emerging or unconventional threats that are not explicitly covered by the methodology.

-• Overwhelming documentation: OCTAVE can result in extensive documentation, which may be challenging to manage, especially in agile or fast-paced development environments.
+• Overwhelming documentation: The OCTAVE methodology can result in extensive documentation, which may be challenging to manage, especially in agile or fast-paced development environments.

 OCTAVE Allegro